calculabs/jotform-calculate-choices/do_not_do.md

    - Set up individual field listeners with `listenFromField`
    - Log all detected fields and their values for debugging

+10. **Don't ignore the formData event structure**
+   - The formData event contains an `answers` object, not just `data`
+   - Each answer has a `type` property indicating the field type
+   - Use the answer's `type` to identify relevant fields (e.g., 'control_radio', 'control_dropdown')
+   - Initial values are available in the answer's `answer` property

 These mistakes often stemmed from:
 - Assuming standard JavaScript methods would work in JotForm's widget environment
 - Not fully understanding JotForm's widget API structure